CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Step 5: Track Your Application Status

 Come back to the portal anytime.
-Log in with your credentials to see if it’s verified, on merit list, or selected.
-Some get SMS/email updates too.
+Log in with your credentials to see if it’s verified, on the merit list, or selected.
+Some also get SMS/email updates.

 Using the roll number vs. the registration number

-Most forms ask for university registration number.
-If yours uses roll numbers (like some boards), enter that where it fits.
+Most forms ask for a university registration number.
+If yours uses roll numbers (like some boards), enter them where they fit.
 Contact your college focal person if stuck.

 Apply if the program is not listed on the website.